 Approach and Experience

-With a warm, empathic approach, I enjoy helping people connect with what matters most to them in life.
+With a warm, empathic approach, I enjoy facilitating people getting in touch with what matters most to them in life.

-- working with children, adolescents, parents, adults, and older adults,
+- with children, adolescents, parents, adults, and older adults,

 - in private practice and the public sector,

 - with public service work in child protection, community mental health (across the child & adolescent, youth, adult, & older adult streams), inpatient mental health (both youth & adult), and community drug and alcohol services.

 My qualifications and professional affiliations are: